F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Introduction

 When light-coupling is favored, the interlayer moir\'e excitons can be brightened through hybridization with a nearly resonant intralayer exciton.
 In heterobilayers this is made possible under various compound choices that have nearly aligned conduction or valence bands~\cite{hsu2019tailoring, alexeev2019resonantly, zhang2020twist, zhao2024hybrid} (Fig.~\ref{fig_selectionrule}a).
-In moir\'e traps of different local stacking registries, the $C_3$ rotational symmetry dictates different envelope forms of the intralayer component hybridized to a tightly trapped interlayer exciton wavepacket (Fig.~\ref{fig_selectionrule}c), whereas an $s$-wave envelope leads to brightening.
-The intralayer wavefunction overlap between electron and hole also underlies their pronounced Coulomb exchange that can non-locally transfer exciton either in momentum space (i.e. between valleys~\cite{yu2014dirac}), or in real space~\cite{li2023cross}.
-In the latter case, it is known as the F\"orster coupling~\cite{forster1946energiewanderung}, which has been explored as an energy transfer mechanism~\cite{ha2014dual, hichri2021resonance, selig2019theory, baimuratov2020valley}.
+In moir\'e traps of different local stacking registries, the $C_3$ rotational symmetry dictates different center-of-mass envelope forms of the intralayer component hybridized to a tightly trapped interlayer exciton wavepacket (Fig.~\ref{fig_selectionrule}c), whereas an $s$-wave envelope leads to brightening.
+The intralayer wavefunction overlap between electron and hole also underlies pronounced electron-hole Coulomb exchange that can non-locally transfer exciton either in momentum space (i.e. between valleys~\cite{yu2014dirac, qiu2015nonanalyticity,liu2025direct}), or in real space~\cite{selig2019theory,baimuratov2020valley,hichri2021resonance,li2023cross}.
+This is essentially the F\"orster non-radiative dipole-dipole coupling underlying the fluorescence resonance energy transfer~\cite{clegg2006the}.

-Hybrid moir\'e excitons are also hosted by homobilayers of near 0$^{\circ}$ twisting, such as t-MoTe$_2$ that has caught great attention for the fractional quantum anomalous Hall effects~\cite{cai2023signatures,park2023observation,zeng2023thermodynamic, xu2023observation}.
-Because of the stacking dependent interfacial electrical polarization~\cite{weston2022interfacial, wang2022interfacial}, interlayer excitons are trapped at the MX and XM stacking regions with opposite layer configuration (electric dipole) (see Fig.~\ref{fig_TBmodel}a), where trapping energy can largely compensate the binding energy difference from an intralayer exciton, leading to their hybridization~\cite{yu2021luminescence}.
-The $C_3$ rotational symmetry, however, dictates that the hybridized intralayer component has a $p$-wave envelope, therefore protected from radiative recombination.
+Hybrid moir\'e excitons are also hosted by homobilayers of near 0$^{\circ}$ twisting, such as twisted MoTe$_2$ (t-MoTe$_2$) that has caught great attention for the fractional quantum anomalous Hall effects~\cite{cai2023signatures,park2023observation,zeng2023thermodynamic, xu2023observation}.
+Because of the stacking dependent interfacial electrical polarization~\cite{weston2022interfacial, wang2022interfacial}, interlayer excitons are trapped at the MX and XM stacking regions with opposite layer configuration (electric dipole), where trapping energy can largely compensate the binding energy difference from an intralayer exciton, leading to their hybridization~\cite{yu2021luminescence}.
+The $C_3$ rotational symmetry, however, dictates that the hybridized intralayer component has a $p$-wave envelope that leads to vanishing optical transition dipole, therefore protected from radiative recombination.
 Such homobilayers offer a platform to explore dipolar ordering of long-lived hybrid moir\'e excitons, where spontaneous $C_3$ symmetry breaking manifests a unique optical signature~\cite{yu2021luminescence}.